slonopot/Beenius/README.md

 2. Configurable artist delimiters ("A & B, C" => "A").
 Defaults to none.
 Useful when you have several artists for the track but Genius includes only the main one.
 For example, track `$uicideboy$ & JGrxxn & Black Smurf & Ramirez` will be stripped down to `$uicideboy$` with current configuration and will hit [this page](https://genius.com/Uicideboy-grayscale-lyrics).
 3. Configurable search results limit.
 Defaults to 1.
 Change if the songs you are searching for does not show up at the first place (not including other types of results) in the search.
 4. Configurable token.
 Plugin is using an anonymous Android app token which might be eventually revoked so you're able to replace it with your personal one.
+5. Configurable lyrics source marker.
+Plugin will append "Source: Genius via Beenius" to the lyrics' beginning if enabled.

 Restart MusicBee to apply changes.